Masoli, Mitchell named as finalists for CFL’s outstanding player award - Red Deer Advocate

 Harris and Bryant are trying to win their respective honours for a second straight season.

-The six-foot-four, 301-pound Revenberg, a native of Essex, Ont., completed his third season with Hamilton.
-Taken third overall from in the ‘16 draft from Grand Valley State, the 25-year-old anchored an offensive line that protected Masoli and contributed to the CFL’s second-best passing attack (310.7 yards per game).
+The six-foot-four, 301-pound Revenberg, of Essex, Ont., completed his third season with Hamilton.
+Taken third overall in the ‘16 draft, the 25-year-old anchored an offensive line that protected Masoli and contributed to the CFL’s second-best passing attack (310.7 yards per game).

 “It’s one of those things you feel very honoured to be in this position,” he said.
 “It means all the hard work has been paying off.